Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Introduction and Relevant Work

-In addition, tactile skin sensors mounted on the robot can further enhance the safety in pHRI by not only detecting unwanted collisions \cite{Papanastasiou2019IJAMT-MultimodalHRCFactoryCase}, but also as a method for enhanced detection of interaction.
-Even simple on-off tactile sensors may be used for more complex user intention interpretation to allow intuitive whole-body physical manipulation of humanoid robots \cite{Wong2021-2TKCP}.
+Robot-focused safety methods focus on improving safety through the hardware and software used on the robot.
+Compliant robotic structural components (e.g., compliant joints or links) \cite{She2020JMD-JointLinkStiffImpactStudy} or compliant skin on soft robots \cite{Goncalves2022RobotSoft-UpperBodyBalloonSkin} provide a hardware-based method for safer interactions.
+Compliant control methods, for example impedance and admittance control, are software methods to regulate interaction forces experienced by the human partner through motor torque or force control \cite{Hogan1985-ImpCon1, Ficuciello2015TRO-VariableImpCon-pHRI}.
+An admittance control loop can ensure user safety when the user is physically attached to the robot to perform cooperative tasks \cite{Kim2020ICRA-MOCAMAN}.
+Additionally, tactile skin sensors mounted on the body of the robot can further enhance the safety in pHRI by not only detecting unwanted collisions \cite{Papanastasiou2019IJAMT-MultimodalHRCFactoryCase}, but also as a method for enhanced detection of interaction.
+Even simple on-off tactile sensors may be used for more complex user intention interpretation to allow intuitive whole-body physical manipulation of humanoid robots \cite{Wong2022THMS-2TKCP}.
 More complex tactile sensors incorporating force and proximity detection, among other sensors, may be used in even finer control of the robot \cite{DeanLeon2019ICRA-WholeBodyComplianceSkin} and has been showcased in applications such as dancing \cite{Kobayashi2021JAIM-WholeBodyDancingBoxStep} and kinesthetic teaching \cite{Wrede2013JHRI-KinesTeachUserStudy}.
-Different technologies can also be exploited for contact detection.
-For example, acoustic sensing using contact microphones were used to differentiate between different types of human touch \cite{AlonsoMartin2017Sensors-AcousticContactClassifer}.